William Howard Taft High School (San Antonio)

 William Howard Taft High School is a public high school in the Northside Independent School District (NISD) of San Antonio, Texas, United States.
 As with all NISD high schools, the school is named for a United States Supreme Court justice, in this case former Chief Justice William Howard Taft, who was also the 27th President of the United States.
+For the 2024–2025 school year, the school received an overall rating of "B" from the Texas Education Agency.

 Taft High School was the fifth NISD high school, and the first outside Loop 1604.
 It is home to the magnet school Communications Arts High School which focuses primarily on college readiness and technology.
 The building was designed by Noonan & Dockery & Noonan & Rogers Architects and was built by the H.B.
 Zachry Company.

-Taft was named a National Blue Ribbon School in 1997-98.
-For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency, with a distinction for Academic Achievement in Social Studies.
+Taft was named a National Blue Ribbon School in 1997–98.
+For the 2021–2022 school year, the school was given a "B" by the Texas Education Agency, with a distinction for Academic Achievement in Social Studies.

 Athletics

 The Taft Raiders compete in the following sports: